By: S. Elizabeth Williams, MD, MPH, FAAP

 Can fifth disease be confused with another rash?

 There are many other skin rash illnesses, but not all of them look the same.
-Some--like
+Some—like

-easy to prevent if your child is up to date on immunizations.
+measles, rubella (German measles), and chickenpox (varicella)—are easy to prevent if your child is up to date on

 Viruses also are to blame for common childhood skin rashes like

-hand, foot, and mouth disease,
+hand, foot and mouth disease,

 roseola and even